What is Somatic Self-Healing? A Beginner’s Guide

 Clients who engage in somatic self-healing often experience:

-• Less Tension and Resistance: The body softens as stored emotions are released.
+Less Tension and Resistance: The body softens and feels more spacious as stored emotions are released.

-• Freedom from Old Patterns: As understanding grows, these patterns naturally dissolve, creating space for clarity and new possibilities.
+Freedom from Old Patterns: As energy is released, old behavior patterns start to naturally dissolve, creating space for clarity and new possibilities.

-• Greater Self-Acceptance: Patterns born from trauma are met with compassion rather than judgment.
+Greater Self-Acceptance: Patterns born from trauma are eventually met with compassion rather than judgment.

-This work isn’t about fixing yourself—it’s about creating the conditions for your body’s natural wisdom to take the lead.
+This work isn’t about forcing change, it’s about creating the conditions for your body’s natural wisdom to take the lead.

 A Simple Somatic Practice to Try